-When we receive a complete DMCA take down notice, we will review the complaint and may remove the infringing content or disable users’ access to their Campaign or Indiegogo account.
-We will also forward a copy of the complaint to the Indiegogo User, along with the Complainant’s contact information.
+When we receive a complete DMCA takedown notice, our policy is to remove the infringing material or disable access to a campaign until the dispute is resolved or the DMCA process is complete.
+We will also forward a copy of the notification to the Indiegogo User responsible for the alleged infringing material, along with the Complainant’s contact information.

-I’m the Indiegogo User and I want to dispute the infringement notice
+What if I’m the Indiegogo User and I want to dispute the DMCA takedown notice?

-If you are the Indiegogo User whose material was removed (the “Respondent”) and you believe that your material has been removed or disabled by mistake or misidentification after reviewing the DMCA notice that we forward to you, you will have 5 business days from your receipt of the infringement notice to dispute the claims in a counter notice.
-You can do so by submitting a complete counter notice by mail and email to our registered DMCA agent (see above).
-Please note, we are not required to act on incomplete DMCA counter notices.
+If you are the Indiegogo User who received a DMCA notification and whose material was removed (the “Respondent”), and you believe that your material has been removed or disabled by mistake or misidentification, you will have 5 (five) business days from your receipt of the infringement notice to dispute the claims in a counter notice.
+You can do so by submitting a complete counter notification by mail and email to our registered DMCA agent (see above).
+Please note, we are not required to act on incomplete DMCA counter notifications.

-- A statement made under penalty of perjury that the Respondent has a good faith belief that the material was removed or disabled as a result of mistake or misidentification of the material; and
+- A statement under penalty of perjury that the Respondent has a good faith belief that the material was removed or disabled as a result of mistake or misidentification of the material to be removed or disabled; and

-If you would like to be able to remove the contested material and Indiegogo has disabled your access to your Indiegogo account or Campaign after we forward a DMCA notice to you, then we may choose, in our sole discretion, to briefly reactivate your account to allow you to remove the material.
+If you would like to be able to remove the contested material and Indiegogo has disabled access to your Indiegogo account or Campaign after we forward a DMCA notification to you, please contact us.
+We may decide, in our sole discretion, to briefly reactivate your account for the sole purpose of allowing you to remove the contested material.
 Failure to follow Indiegogo’s instructions regarding reactivation may result in permanent suspension of the Respondent’s Indiegogo account.

 What happens next?